edgelesssys/contrast/docs/docs/getting-started/deployment.md

  ---
 ```

-For details, see the [pod resources how-to](../howto/workload-deployment/deployment-file-preparation.md#pod-resources).
+For more details, see the [Pod Resources Section in the "Prepare deployment files" how-to](../howto/workload-deployment/deployment-file-preparation#pod-resources).

 ### Add service mesh annotations